National Bank Financial lifts Kinross Gold Corporation [KGC] price estimate. Who else is bullish?

 Highlights Include:.

-The stocks have a year to date performance of -18.94 percent and weekly performance of -9.30 percent.
-The stock has been moved at -27.17 percent over the last six months.
-The stock has performed -1.00 percent around the most recent 30 days and changed -1.16 percent over the most recent 3-months.
+It opened the trading session at $5.82, the shares rose to $5.8798 and dropped to $5.76, the range by which the price of stock traded the whole day.
+The daily chart for KGC points out that the company has recorded -26.91% loss over the past six months.
+However, it is still -12.74% lower than its most recent low trading price.

-If compared to the average trading volume of 12.32M shares, KGC reached to a volume of 26851857 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 12.93M shares, KGC reached to a volume of 12018238 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for KGC shares is $9.84 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on KGC stock is a recommendation set at 1.90.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.